 You know that feeling when you finish a purchase, and the cashier hands you a long receipt?
 Most of us stuff it in our pockets or purse and forget about it until we clean it out weeks later.
 But have you ever wondered if receipt paper is recyclable?
-The answer is:
+The answer is: it depends.

 Receipt paper is usually made from thermal paper, which is coated with a chemical that turns black when exposed to heat.
 This process makes it ideal for printing receipts, but it also makes it difficult to recycle.